OrenMustaki/RotateZFSSnapshots/README.md

 # RotateZFSSnapshots

-this script will delete all snapshot excluding the last N snapshots of each one of the following types : hourly, daily, weekly.
+A tool to rotate and delete zfs snapshots. this script will delete all snapshot excluding the last N snapshots of each one of the following types : hourly, daily, weekly.